aymenfurter/a2a/README.md

 ## Protocol Support & Maturity

+> [!NOTE]
+> **Disclaimer:** The assessments and recommendations below reflect personal opinions based on current observations of the technology landscape and should not be considered official Microsoft guidance.

 ### Current Support Matrix

 | Platform | MCP Support | A2A Support | Notes |